arbazrizvi07/Windows-Calculator/README.md

 # Windows Calculator

-Calculator with clean UI and conversion support
+Calculator with clean UI and conversion support.
+Included calculation history support

 ## About